How to Choose the Best Fishing Guides in Florida

 Most guides allow their customers to take home fish.
 Some, however, are strictly catch and release.
 Be sure to make your intentions known before you leave the dock.
 Many offshore captains do not let their clients “catch their limit.”
 The regulations may allow you to keep five grouper, but the captain may say that you can only take home one.

 If you do want to take home a fish, ask the captain to fillet it on the dock.
 Most captains have plastic bags, but you should bring some along from home just in case.

 And don’t forget the cooler.
 Fish spoils quickly in Florida’s tropical climate.
 Prices will vary, but count on paying at least $200 for a half-day inshore or freshwater charter; more if you plan to book the captain for the whole day.
 The price of offshore charters will vary depending on the distance required to catch fish.

 Most charter boat operations have websites that allow you to book online.
-Some of the more well-known fishing holes such as Boca Grande for tarpon require reservations a year in advance.
+Some of the more well-known fishing holes for tarpon, such as Boca Grande, require reservations a year in advance.

-But in today’s challenging economic climate, many boats are sitting idle at marinas.
 It is possible to negotiate a lower price for a few hours’ time.
 If you find the fishing experience a good one, the captain and mate will appreciate a tip.
 Use the same standards you would for a fine dinner – 15 to 20 percent.
-To find the best fishing guides in Florida, go to www.florida-guides.com.
+To find the best fishing guides in Florida, go to florida-guides.com.